kubernetes-csi/docs/book/src/support-fsgroup.md

 * A driver requires passing `fsGroup` to mount options in order for it to take effect.
 * A driver needs to apply `fsGroup` at the stage step (`NodeStageVolume` in CSI; `MountDevice` in Kubernetes) instead of the mount step (`NodePublishVolume` in CSI; `SetUp/SetUpAt` in Kubernetes).

 This feature provides a mechanism for the driver to apply `fsGroup` instead of kubelet.
-Specifically, once the feature is enabled, it passes `fsGroup` to the CSI driver through `NodeStageVolume` and `NodePublishVolume` calls, and the kubelet `fsGroup` logic is disabled.
+Specifically, it passes `fsGroup` to the CSI driver through `NodeStageVolume` and `NodePublishVolume` calls, and the kubelet `fsGroup` logic is disabled.
 The driver is expected to apply the `fsGroup` within one of these calls.

 If this feature is enabled in Kubernetes and a volume uses a driver that supports this feature, `CSIDriver.spec.fsGroupPolicy` and `Pod.spec.securityContext.fsGroupChangePolicy` are ignored.